-Are you interested in a career that would enable you to help clients purchase and sell real estate for business purposes?
-Do you want to work in the challenging world of buying and selling commercial pieces of real estate?
-If the answer to these questions is yes then you can consider becoming a commercial real estate agent.
+A commercial real estate agent help clients purchase and sell real estate for business purposes.
+If you want to work in the challenging world of buying and selling commercial pieces of real estate then you can consider becoming a commercial real estate agent.
 In this profession, you will be responsible for connecting buyers and sellers of buildings, restaurants, offices and other commercial real estate properties with each other so that a transaction can take place.
 Your job as a commercial real estate agent can be very demanding since you need to perform a lot of research and analysis about a particular property before you can convince clients that it is what they are looking for.
 For instance, the client may want to know about the demographics of the people living in that particular area or the presence or absence of potential competitors to his or her business there.

 As a commercial real estate agent, you will be giving your clients estimates of the cost of the property they are interested in purchasing.
 You use your knowledge of the market as well as your familiarity with the area to provide relevant information to clients that would help them decide on whether to push through with their purchase or not.
 You should be able to answer any concerns they may have about pertinent things like crime rates, the availability of schools and shopping centers and potential safety issues in that particular location.

 Part of your work is taking the client to see each property.
 In these site visits, you will be showing the different features of the building, pointing to the strengths in each one and identifying areas that may need repair or minor modifications.
 Of course, this also entails informing the client about the costs for such a project.